travelience/Aida/readme.md

 ```

 # Logs
-Aida Framework use monolog.
+Monolog is the logging package used.
-Default error logs are saved by default in the *errors.log* file, if you want to set your own logs, use the **$res->log** param in the response.
+Error logs are saved by default in the *errors.log* file, if you want to set your own logs, use the **$res->log** param in the response.

 example:
 ```php